 Coordinating Degree Apprenticeship research activity across the University and beyond

-The Apprenticeships Research Unit (ARU) aims to become a leading research unit in the field of apprenticeships research, with a specific emphasis on degree apprenticeships and those at level six and seven.
+The Apprenticeships Research Unit (ARU) aims to become a leading research unit in the field of apprenticeships research, with a specific emphasis on higher, degree and masters level apprenticeships.

 As one of the largest providers of Degree Apprenticeships, Manchester Metropolitan University is an ideal location for pioneering research on this higher-level training pathway.

 Building on existing relationships with employers and students, we will produce high-quality academic research outputs, which will also help to inform policy and practice.

 If you’d like to work with us or require further information on our research please get in touch: firstname.lastname@example.org